trampgeek/moodle-filter_ace_inline/README.md

 Unlike most Moodle filters, this one is mostly implemented in JavaScript rather than PHP and operates on the rendered HTML rather than the original text.
 This filter is applied over all HTML elements, therefore can be displayed throughout courses where the user can edit/create HTML elements.

 As of Moodle 4.1, the following code adding and editing options are available:
-  1. **Utilising the new TinyMCE editor's 'Code sample' option.**
+  1. **Utilising the new TinyMCE editor's 'Code sample' option (Moodle 4.1+)**
 	  * This option is recommended for casual code authors, as the editing UI allows direct copying and pasting of code without reformatting.
 Note: Due to TinyMCE's quirks, certain options are limited.
 See further information below.
-  2. **Utilising Markdown Extra, either in the Moodle editor or externally for importing questions.**
+  2. **Utilising Markdown Extra, either in the Moodle editor or externally for importing questions (Moodle 3.11+)**
 	  * This option is recommended for code authors who may want to create questions outside of the editor in a readable format and import them into Moodle with expected behaviour.
-Note: This filter utilises current Markdown Extra parsing, which is currently supported by Moodle, therefore only valid Markdown Extra is compatible with this filter.
+Note: This option requires Markdown Extra parsing, which is currently supported by Moodle, therefore only valid Markdown Extra is compatible with this filter.
-  3. **Editing the HTML directly in an HTML editor.**
+  3. **Editing the HTML directly in an HTML editor (Moodle 3.11+)**
 	  * This option is recommended for code authors who require full functionality/customisation and are comfortable using HTML.

 The plugin provides two separate filter operations:
  1. Syntax highlighting (**highlight**): HTML \<pre> elements with an attribute of **data-ace-highlight-code**  are displayed using the JavaScript Ace code editor in read-only mode.
 This provides syntax colouring of the code.

  2. Code execution (**interactive**): HTML \<pre> elements with an attribute of **data-ace-interactive-code** are also displayed using the Ace code editor, but with editing enabled.
 In addition, a button labelled by default `Try it!` allows the student to execute the current state of the code and observe the outcome.
-With sufficient ingenuity on the part of the author, graphical output and images can be displayed, too (this option should be done by editing raw HTML).
+With sufficient ingenuity on the part of the author, graphical output and images can be displayed, too (this option requires the author to edit the raw HTML).
 By adding additional html elements and linking the \<pre> element to them, the author can allow users to enter standard input to the run and even upload files.

 It should be noted that the 'interactive' elements are interactive only in the sense that the user can edit and run them; the user cannot interact with the code whilst it is running.
 However, the code can be modified between executions.
 As this implementation is a filter, data is not stored persistently, and any changes to the code whilst the filter is activated will not be stored.

 The plugin requires the CodeRunner plugin to be installed first, since that furnishes the Ace editor required for filter operations.
 CodeRunner version 4.2.1 or later is required.
-In addition, the ace-interactive-code filter requires that the system administrator has enabled the CodeRunner sandbox web service (still regarded as experimental) which is disabled by default.
+In addition, the ace-interactive-code filter requires that the system administrator has enabled the CodeRunner sandbox web service which is disabled by default.
 The `Try it!` button send the code from the Ace editor to the CodeRunner sandbox (usually a Jobe server) for execution using that web service.

 There is a page demonstrating the use of this filter on the CodeRunner site [here](https://coderunner.org.nz/mod/page/view.php?id=529).